-Solicitor in the Charities and Social Business Governance team.
+Solicitor in the governance and commercial team

 Prior to joining Anthony Collins Solicitors, I trained at a firm in the North West and spent a number of years post-qualification developing a specialism in charity law.
 I have experience in working with a range of not-for-profit organisations and have been an advisory committee member of a church property trust corporation.
-In my spare time, I am on the Board of a large voluntary adoption charity which operates across the North of England.
+In my spare time, I am on the board of a large voluntary adoption charity which operates across the North of England.
 I also champion the careers of future lawyers as a mentor for law students studying at the University of Law.

 To receive invitations to our events, as well as information and articles on legal issues and sector developments that are of interest to you, please sign up to Newsroom.